aaronbloomfield/ccc/hws/tokens/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.

-So far there aren't any significant changes to report.
+- Tue, 10/18: `count()` in [INFTManager.sol](INFTManager.sol.html) ([src](INFTManager.sol)) was changed to a `view`, and the contract address for the course-wide NFT manager was changed (the Collab landing page is now correct).
+Clarified that `requestFunds()` is likely to be `pure` in your contract (last bullet point in the ERC-20 section).
+Clarified how Remix reports return values on transactions and how to determine NFT IDs (last two bullet points in the "implementation notes" part of the ERC-721 section).

 ### Part 1: ERC-20 Fungible Token